Evan-Ewald-Richardson/Evan-Ewald-Richardson/README.md

 ---

-I'm an interdisciplinary Engineering graduate (UBC '25) with a passion for building intelligent systems, robust data pipelines, and impactful software.
+I'm an Integrated Engineering graduate (UBC '25) with a passion for building intelligent systems, robust data pipelines, and impactful software.
 With 2+ years of hands-on internship experience, I've had the opportunity to deliver production software, architect cloud solutions using AWS, and leverage AI/ML to tackle complex engineering challenges.

 I'm actively seeking new-grad opportunities in **Data Engineering**, **Applied Machine Learning**, or **Software Engineering** where I can contribute to innovative projects, grow my skills, and make a tangible impact.